 Follow our safety advice to prevent common scams and fraud.

-Once you have shared something online you have lost control of it and it is possible for people to still to see things you have posted months or even years later.
+Once you have shared something online you have lost control of it and it is possible for people to still see things you have posted months or even years later.
 Some people may use what you have posted online in ways you do not like without you knowing, some people may share things about you which are upsetting.

 If someone has upset, bullied or made you feel uncomfortable via social networking sites make sure you know who to contact and what the procedure is.
 Most social networking sites allow you to control who can see different parts of your profile.
 By doing this, it means that no-one will be able to find information from your profile even if they look for your name in a search engine.
+You can find guides for managing privacy settings on social media sites from Internet Matters.

 If you feel offended by comments and media always keep a record of the content.
 All good social media sites will have the facilities for users to report offensive content.
 Before replying to a message or post, consider what you would say and the effect it may have.